KidPudel/backend-notes/docker/docker-basics.md

 `Docker Image` – A snapshot or a blueprint for creating containers.
 Images are _immutable_ and all containers created from the same image are exactly alike, if you need to change an image, you create a brand new image.
 In our analogy this is the cookie cutter mould.

-`Dockerfile` – A text file containing a list of commands to call when creating a Docker Image.
+`Dockerfile` – A text file containing a list of commands/set of instructions to call when creating a Docker Image.
 In our analogy this is the instructions to create the cookie cutter mould.

 # Why (as a data scientist) should I care?
 Broadly, there are two use cases for Docker in ML: